serebrov/notes/selenium/2012-02-20-selenium-run-on-virtual-display.md

-Selenium - run tests on a virtual display
+selenium - run tests on a virtual display
 ============================================

 Set up